 Additionally, many residents choose to relocate on account of rising sea levels.
 Otherwise, services like emergency food supplies and health care become inaccessible.
 Displaced people are also more likely to run into financial barriers.
 This obstacle leads to poor diets and ultimately overrides awareness and care of diabetes in Micronesia.
-Finally, diabetics often suffer complications including visual impairment and amputations, increasing the likelihood that they will fall into poverty.
+Finally, diabetics often suffer complications including visual impairment and amputations, increasing the risk of falling into poverty.

 Education is Prevention of Diabetes in Micronesia

-Battling diabetes in Micronesia requires a multidisciplinary approach: doctors, nurses, teachers and healthcare workers must striving to educate their communities about the disease.
-Healthcare workers have focused their response on educating patients about the causes, symptoms and treatment of diabetes.
+Battling diabetes in Micronesia requires a multidisciplinary approach: doctors, nurses, teachers and health care workers must strive to educate their communities about the disease.
+Health care workers have focused their response on educating patients about the causes, symptoms and treatment of diabetes.
 Local health departments such as those in Kosrae provide ‘One-Stop Shops’ for vital bloodwork, wound care, vaccinations and dietary advice.
-The staff also works throughout the surrounding communities to educate people about obesity, tobacco and alcohol use, to provide vision and blood pressure screenings and to refer diabetics and pre-diabetics to specialty clinics for follow-up.
+The staff also works throughout the surrounding communities to educate people about obesity, tobacco and alcohol use, provide vision and blood pressure screenings and refer diabetics and pre-diabetics to specialty clinics for follow-up.

 – Katrina Hall